Game-Theoretic Multiagent Reinforcement Learning: Abstract

 \section{Abstract}

-Following the remarkable success of the AlphaGO series, 2019 was a booming year that witnessed significant advances in multi-agent reinforcement learning (MARL) techniques.
-MARL corresponds to the learning problem in a multi-agent system in which multiple agents learn simultaneously.
-It is an interdisciplinary domain with a long history that includes game theory, machine learning, stochastic control, psychology, and optimisation.
-Although MARL has achieved considerable empirical success in solving real-world games, there is a lack of a self-contained overview in the literature that elaborates the game theoretical foundations of modern MARL methods and summarises the recent advances.
-In fact, the majority of existing surveys are outdated and do not fully cover the recent developments since 2010.
-In this work, we provide a monograph on MARL that covers both the fundamentals and the latest developments in the research frontier.
+Tremendous advances have been made in \textit{multiagent reinforcement learning (MARL)}.
+MARL corresponds to the learning problem in a multiagent system in which multiple agents learn simultaneously.
+It is an interdisciplinary field of study with a long history that includes game theory, machine learning, stochastic control, psychology, and optimization.
+Despite great successes in MARL, there is a lack of a self-contained overview of the literature that covers game-theoretic foundations of modern MARL methods and summarizes the recent advances.
+The majority of existing surveys are outdated and do not fully cover the recent developments since 2010.
+In this work, we provide a monograph on MARL that covers both the fundamentals and the latest developments on the research frontier.
+The goal of this monograph is to provide a self-contained assessment of the current state-of-the-art MARL techniques from a game-theoretic perspective.
+We expect this work to serve as a stepping stone for both new researchers who are about to enter this fast-growing field and experts in the field who want to obtain a panoramic view and identify new directions based on recent advances.